strapi/documentation/docusaurus/docs/dev-docs/upgrade-tool.md

 npx @strapi/upgrade major
 ```

-During the upgrade process, the application dependencies are updated and installed, and the codemods up until the targeted major version are executed.
+During the upgrade process, the application dependencies are updated and installed, and the related codemods are executed.

 :::note
 If your application is not already running the latest minor and patch version in the current major, the `major` upgrade is prevented, and you will first need to upgrade to the latest [minor.patch](#upgrade-to-a-minor-version) version in the current major version.
 This means that moving from v4.14.4 to v5.0.0 is a 2-step process because the latest v4 version is v4.16.2.